-This result may be explained through the methods of this paper, the vector fields $\xi_i$ are defined with respect to coordinates of the point vortices, which remain at $\|x_\alpha(t) - x_c(t)\| = const$ if initially configured in an equilateral triangle around $x_c(0)$.
-In this case $\xi_k$ act as Killing vector fields of $\bbR^2$ (more specifically $x \mapsto \xi_k(x)$ are linear maps for a fixed element of $\mathfrak{s}\mathfrak{e}(2)$ when restricted to $\|x_\alpha(t) - x_c(t)\| = const$).
-It follows that the Killing fields multiplied by the Stratonovich differentials $\circ \dd W^k_t$ generate an isometry valued stochastic process of the metric.
-Since $\Xi_t$ is an isometry, the methods of Proposition \ref{energyconservethm} imply $\ob{x}_\alpha := \Xi_t^{-1} (x_\alpha)$ is a solution of a deterministic equation, and the stochastic dynamics are simply that of the noiseless case in the stochastic coordinates of $\Xi_t$.
-Energy conservation is predicted by Proposition \ref{energyconservethm} and verified numerically in \cite{diamantakis2024levy}.
+This result may be explained through the results of this paper.
+The vector fields $\xi_k$ are defined with respect to coordinates of the point vortices, which remain at $\|x_\alpha(t) - x_c(t)\| = const$ if initially configured in an equilateral triangle around $x_c(0)$.
+In this case, $x \mapsto \xi_k(x)$ is a linear map for a fixed element of $\mathfrak{se}(2)$ when restricted to $\|x_\alpha(t) - x_c(t)\| = const$ and acts as Killing vector field of $\bbR^2$ for all $k$.
+It follows that the Killing fields integrated against the Stratonovich differentials $\circ \dd W^k_t$ generate an isometry-valued stochastic process of the metric.
+Since $\Xi_t$ is a flow of isometries, the methods of Proposition \ref{energyconservethm} imply that $\bar{x}_\alpha := \Xi_t^{-1} (x_\alpha)$ is a solution of a deterministic equation, and the stochastic dynamics are simply that of the noiseless case in the stochastic coordinates of $\Xi_t$.
+Energy conservation is implied by Proposition \ref{energyconservethm} and verified numerically in \cite{diamantakis2024levy}.